Dr Mothas Research - "The Majic of Reflexology in Pregnancy".

 Application of reflexology technique decreased pain intensity, at 30, 60 and 120 minutes after intervention and duration of labour as well as anxiety level significantly.
 Furthermore, a significant difference was observed between two groups in terms of the frequency distribution of the type of labour and Apgar score.

 Reviewing the effect of reflexology on the pain & outcome of labour

 (Iran J Nurs Midwifery Res.
 2010 Dec;15(Suppl 1):302-10 Valiani Shiran E, Kianpour M, Hasanpour M)

 88 first time mothers referred for vaginal delivery were randomly put into two groups.
 Their Pain Rating Index (PRI) was monitored before the reflexology pregnancy and four times after the intervention at 3-5 cm, 6-8 cm and 9-10 cm dilatation aswell as during the second stage of labour.
 There was found to be no significant difference between groups before intervention.

-In the reflexology group, there was a significant difference between the PRI before and after the 4 stages intervention.
-PRI was different significantly between studied groups after intervention.
-The length of active phase of labour was different significantly between the two groups; but not significant during the second, and the third stage.
-The difference between the 1st minute and the 5th minute Apgar score and rate of hemorrhage between the two groups was also different significantly.
+However in the group that had undertaken reflexology, there was a noticeable difference between the PRI before and after the 4 stages intervention.
+The length of active labour was considerably different between the two groups; although not significant during the second, and third stage.
+There was also a difference between the 1st and 5th minute Apgar scores and the rate of haemorrhage between the two groups.